Author. Writer. Dreamer.

 Follow

-Having retired from one career, I can finally say I’m a full-time writer (at least until the money runs out, rejection letters paper my walls and writer’s block keeps me playing xbox all night instead of meeting deadlines. (zombies never die)
+Having retired from one career, I can finally say I’m a full-time writer (at least until the money runs out, rejection letters paper my walls and writer’s block keeps me playing Xbox all night instead of meeting deadlines. (zombies never die)

 Thanks for visiting this DIY website, a maddening endeavor undertaken by an extreme introvert who spent countless hours perfecting the site (secretly hoping no one would find it), only to have my tech-savvy adult children give their feedback (barely able to suppress their pity) causing me to blow it all up and start over.
 Again and again.
 Until I needed professional help (not to mention a web developer).